 Judy Oakden presented this paper at the American Evaluation Association Conference in Atlanta, Georgia on 28 September 2016.

-- the development of evaluative criteria which act an ‘anchor point’ to hold the evaluation together
+- evaluative criteria which act an ‘anchor point’ to hold the evaluation together

-- use of generic performance ratings to accommodate shifts in the system
+- generic performance ratings to hold shifts in the system

-- use of pattern spotting approaches in a sensemaking process that makes more nuanced judgments – taking into account the emerging context and competing values of stakeholders
+- pattern spotting approaches to allow for nuanced and shared judgments – considering the emerging context and competing values of stakeholders

-Along with Irene Guijt, Judy Oakden presented this paper at the European Evaluaiton Society Conference in 2016.
+With Irene Guijt, Judy Oakden presented this paper at the European Evaluation Society Conference in 2016.

-Sensemaking is essential in evaluation design, facilitating deeper stakeholder engagement that leads to better insights and more utility.
-This paper discussed how to design a collective sensemaking process as part of your M&E practice in ways that helps navigate values and needs between different stakeholders to make evaluation more useful.
-Five questions were tackled:
+Sensemaking is essential in evaluation design.
+It promotes deeper stakeholder engagement and can lead to better insights and more evaluation use.
+This paper discussed how to design a collective sensemaking process as part of M&E practice.
+It considered ways to help navigate values and needs between different stakeholders.
+We argued sensemaking can make evaluation more useful.
+The presentation addressed five questions:

 - What is ‘collective sensemaking’ in M&E?

-- What role can it play to navigate the values, needs and understandings responsibly?
+- What role can sensemaking play to responsibly navigate the values, needs and understandings of stakeholders?

-- Why is collective sensemaking often not (yet) part of evaluative processes?
+- Why is collective sensemaking not more prevalent?
 How can we strengthen this part of M&E practice?

-In this session we observed that while there has been considerable innovation with qualitative data collection methods and of analytical procedures in quantitative reasoning in M&E, innovations in the analytical processes for M&E of mixed methods appear to be lagging behind.
+Notable innovation with qualitative data collection methods and of analytical procedures in quantitative reasoning has occured in M&E. However, innovations in the analytical processes for M&E of mixed methods appear to be lagging behind.

 Judy Oakden presented this paper at the International Year of Evaluation 2015 Commissioning Evaluation Seminar, hosted by the Ministry for Business, Innovation and Employment in Wellington.

-At this seminar Judy discussed the challenges of contracting and looked at whether current practices are “fit for function”.
-This provided insight for people in procurement roles regarding the need to set up in a manner that will support the procurement process.
+Judy discussed the challenges of contracting and looked at whether current practices are “fit for function”.
+This presentation targeted people with buying responsibilities.
+It discussed the need to set up contracts in ways that take account of complexity.